hcitang/hci-reading-group/index.md

 * June 17 - Blaine - Michael Correll, Enrico Bertini, and Steven Franconeri.
 2020.
 Truncating the Y-Axis: Threat or Menace?
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI ’20).
 Association for Computing Machinery, New York, NY, USA, 1–12.
 DOI:https://doi.org/10.1145/3313831.3376222
 * June 24 - Scott - Michel Beaudouin-Lafon.
 2004.
 Designing interaction, not interfaces.
 In Proceedings of the working conference on Advanced visual interfaces (AVI ’04).
 Association for Computing Machinery, New York, NY, USA, 15–22.
 DOI:https://doi.org/10.1145/989863.989865
 * July 1 - Canada Day!
-* July 8 - Christine
+* July 8 - Christine - Jakob Nielsen.
+1994.
+Enhancing the explanatory power of usability heuristics.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’94).
+Association for Computing Machinery, New York, NY, USA, 152–158.
+DOI:https://doi.org/10.1145/191666.191729
 * July 15 - Ian
 * July 22 - Connor